nicofirst1/MotionBot/Journal.md

 * Using rsync.. no more debugging push!
 * Implemented blur detection for face image
 * Implemented face recognition from sent image
+* Added flag for green square on movement

 # Issues